Mark-Kramer/Case-Studies-Python/content/11/spike-field-coherence.md

 <a id="intro"></a>
 ## Introduction
-In other modules, we focused on two types of data: field data (e.g., EEG, ECoG, LFP) and spiking data (i.e., action potentials), and we developed techniques to analyze these data.
-In this module, we consider the simultaneous observation of both data types.
-We analyze these multiscale data using the techniques developed in other modules and focus specifically on computing the coherence between the spike and field recordings.
+In other notebooks, we focused on two types of data: field data (e.g., EEG, ECoG, LFP) and spiking data (i.e., action potentials), and we developed techniques to analyze these data.
+In this notebook, we consider the simultaneous observation of both data types.
+We analyze these multiscale data using the techniques developed in other notebooks and focus specifically on computing the coherence between the spike and field recordings.
 Understanding the relations between activity recorded at different spatial scales (i.e., a macroscopic field and microscopic spikes) remains an active research area.

 ### Case study data
 Our experimental collaborator has implanted an electrode in rat hippocampus as the animal performs a task requiring navigation and decision making.
 From these data, he is able to extract the local field potential (LFP) as well as the spiking activity of a single neuron.
 He would like to characterize how these multiscale data—the population field activity and the single neuron spiking activity—relate.
 Based on existing evidence in the literature and experimental intuition, he expects that rhythmic activity in the LFP impacts the probability that a spike will occur.
 As his collaborator, we will help him to develop tools to examine this hypothesis.
 He provides us with 100 trials of simultaneous LFP and spike train data with a sampling frequency of 1000 Hz.
 The duration of each trial is 1 s, corresponding to a fixed temporal interval following a particular decision of the rat.